3 Day Winter Minibus Tour: South Coast, Blue Ice Cave, Golden Circle & Northern Lights

 The journey continues with a Super Jeep ride to explore the ice cave.
 Your guide will share with you his expertise about the ice caves, allowing you to truly appreciate this amazing natural phenomenon – spoiler alert… it will be blue.

 Reynisfjara, the Black Sand Beach

 Further West, we visit the Black Sand Beach of Reynisfjara where the Atlantic coastline presents massive waves hitting the unique basalt pillars in the cliffs above the sand.
 The cliffs of Dýrhólaey are seen in the distance.
 This area of the south is also a paradise for bird lovers, as puffins, razorbills and dozens of other species nest on top of these cliffs in the summertime.

 Minimum age is 8 years old for glacier hike.
 If children under those ages are on the tour, then an adult needs to stay with them while others do these activities.

 ✓ Geysir geothermal area

 ✓ Seljalandsfoss waterfall

-✓ Super Jeep Blue Ice Cave Tour from November 1st
+✓ Super Jeep tour to a Blue Ice Cave

 ✓ Jökulsárlón, the Glacier Lagoon